-The Company operates in one reportable segment, the production and distribution of video content, and currently operates solely in the United States.
-The Company has entered into a distribution agreement with a company located in the United States that provides for the distribution of an episodic television series in Europe.
+The Company operates in one reportable segment, the production and distribution of video content.
+The Company currently operates in the United States and internationally, and derives its revenue primarily in the United States.
 With the acquisition of Screen Media, the Company now has presence in over 56 countries worldwide.